- What is the application deadline?

 Yes, many internships are extended and the duration of extensions varies from 2 weeks to 7 months.

 Extensions are dependent upon the performance of the intern during the first five months and funding availability.
-The mentor you interview with can provide more information on whether their internship has the potential to be extended beyond the first 5 months.
+The mentor you speak with can provide more information on whether their internship has the potential to be extended beyond the first 5 months.

 Projects vary and may include the following: